 It has been noted from this study that patients and their guardians have a variety of information needs at discharge from hospital.
 The findings of this study have revealed that most patients and their guardians perceive the discharge information provided by nurses and clinicians as inadequate.
 They explained that they needed additional discharge information to that which they were given to appropriately manage self-care at home.
 The study has also revealed that patients and their guardians are not involved in discharge planning.
 The main reason to these problems has been found to be lack of time that nurses and clinicians experience because they are in short supply.
-We therefore, recommend that nurses and clinicians should assess patients and patient guardians understanding of discharge information and should involve patients and their guardians in discharge planning.
+We therefore, recommend that nurses and clinicians should be able to determine patients and patient quardians understanding of discharge information.
+Nurses patients and patient guardians understanding of discharge information.
+Nurses and clinicians should also involve patients and their guardians during discharge planning to identify the information that they need.